 Most extended warranties expire before the retailer's obligations end under Section 23 of the Consumer Rights Act 2015, and are therefore unnecessary.
 If a retailer sells you an extended warranty (for example as a condition of a discount on the price of the goods), you can cancel the extended warranty within 45 days.

 If you pay for goods or services on a UK-issued credit card costing between £100 and £30,000, your card issuer is jointly liable with the supplier for any breach of contract, e.g. defective goods or if the supplier goes out of business.
 This does not apply to transactions on debit cards or charge cards, neither of which is a means of credit.
 Your card issuer is jointly liable for the full amount of the purchase even if you pay only a small amount (e.g. £1) on the credit card.
 This is particularly useful when paying a deposit for a brand new car, provided that the total price of the car is not more than £30,000.
 Similarly you are protected if, when booking an expensive holiday with an airline or tour operator which surcharges for payments by credit card, you pay £1 by credit card and the rest by debit card.

 A business may not charge a higher price (e.g. for nightclub entry, dating web site membership) to men than to women (or vice-versa).

-If terms and conditions in a standard contract are unfair to the consumer, they cannot be enforced.
+If terms and conditions in a standard contract are unfair to the consumer with a significant imbalance between the parties' rights, they cannot be enforced.

 5(4)(g) of the Consumer Protection from Unfair Trading Regulations 2008